 - Graduate Record Exam (GRE) scores

-GRE scores are required for application to the M.Arch program.
+GRE scores are optional for application to the MArch program.
 Applicants must complete the verbal, quantitative and analytical components of the general test.
 The exam scores will only be accepted when sent electronically by ETS (Educational Testing Service).
 Please go here for more specific information about GRE exam dates and times.
 The Syracuse University institution code for submitting GRE test scores is 2823.

 Additional requirements for International applicants